rahulbhadani/OVFTL/README.md

 ## License
 License: MIT License
-Copyright Rahul Bhadani, Benjamin Seibold, Jonathan Sprinkle Initial Date: June 10, 2022
+Copyright Rahul Bhadani, Benjamin Seibold, Hannah Pohlmann Initial Date: June 10, 2022
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files